duran55/basic_fps_controller/README.md

 - physics interpolation to reduce jitter on high refresh rate monitors
 - solves all weird slope sliding/climbing issues

+Changes of this fork:

+- increase air accel to make it more fun
+- add bunny hop style jumping: no skills required, just hold the jump button
+- add walk action: holding walk button will make the player move slower
+- add quit action: quit from the game / project

 Suggestions:

 - attach FPS.gd to the main node (kinematic body) of FPS.tscn